 This case will be going to court — two counties in California are already filing lawsuits.
 Representatives for Santa Clara County and San Francisco County are seeking a temporary injunction in the Northern District of California.
 It is likely that other cities and counties in California and around the country will take legal action.

-Discuss Your Los Angeles, CA Immigration Attorney Today
+Discuss With an Immigration Attorney Today

 At the Goldstein Immigration Lawyers, we are committed to advocating for immigrant rights.
 If you or your loved one needs legal support, please call us now for a strictly confidential initial consultation.
 With an office location in Los Angeles, we handle immigration law issues throughout Southern California.
-Call (213) 262-2000.